JohT/search-menu-ui/example/README.md

 - Setup example index "accounts" with the commands listed und described in [elasticsearch-accounts.es](elasticsearch/accounts/elasticsearch-accounts.es).
 - Setup example index "sites" with the commands listed und described in [elasticsearch-sites.es](elasticsearch/sites/elasticsearch-sites.es).

-## 2. Convert elasticsearch results to the unified search menu data structure
+## 2. Convert elasticsearch results to the search menu data structure

+- [data-restructor-js](https://joht.github.io/data-restructor-js) makes it easy to convert the [elasticsearch] response to the search menu data structure (see [Data Structure Reference](../README.md#Data-structure)).
+- The example [restruct-data-client.js](src/js/restruct-data-client.js) describes the
+expected data and how it should be structured for the search menu.
+The configured data converter is then created with `new restruct.DataConverter().createDataConverter(debuMode)`.
+- The data converter is attached to the search menu using the [SearchMenuAPI](https://joht.github.io/search-menu-ui/docs/module-searchmenu.SearchMenuAPI.html) as shown in [restruct-data-client.js](src/js/search-binding.js#L53).

+## 3. Configure search menu and bind it to the HTML

 ## Credits